 History buffs and Frank Lloyd Wright fans flock to Springfield to visit the Dana-Thomas House.
 Where most of Wright’s houses were built from the ground up, this one was actually a renovation.
 A rich socialite of Springfield met Wright in the early 1900s, and soon a plan was developed to transform the Italian mansion into a massive masterpiece.
 The house does have one special feature, as the owner wanted to preserve one room in remembrance of her parents.
 It was certainly a night & day kind of experience to suddenly happen upon a Victorian designed parlor in the midst of this beautiful home.
 (You can read more about the house here.)

 While the Dana-Thomas House may be more appealing to adults, don’t fret that the children will be too bored.
 A stop at Kidzeum will certainly rev their motors.
 This children’s science center is designed to educate, while they play.
 The focus is on the human body, but there are also plenty of displays that focus on other aspects of life.
 Be aware that adults MUST be accompanied by a child to get in.
 This is one place that focuses heavily on making sure kids have an amazing visit.
 (You can read more about Kidzeum here.)

 Connecting the Pieces

 In almost every city or town we visit, we will root out the local museums.
 These spots give us access to better understand the history galore of the region.
-In capitol cities, like Springfield, we will usually find the state museums.
+In capital cities, like Springfield, we will usually find the state museums.
 Places like the Illinois State Museum expand the focus to cover the entire state.
 From the earliest prehistoric times, right up to today, there are exhibits that show how Illinois came to be.
-This all ages attraction is a great place to visit after touring the State Capitol next door.
+This all-ages attraction is a great place to visit after touring the State Capitol next door.
 (You can read more about the museum here.)